Home Sovereign Gold Bond

 6. Hedge Against Inflation

 History shows that gold has been a hedge against inflation.
 The growth of such assets is significantly higher than a country’s inflation rate.
 An investment in sovereign gold bonds can help investors enjoy capital growth and wealth accumulation over a long period.
+Additionally, the benefits of investing in sovereign gold bonds include periodic interest payments and the security of being backed by the government.

 7. Long-Term Investment Goals